NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_addresse.md

-The "Describe Elastic IP Addresses" API provides a list of Elastic IP addresses in your specified region.
+The <b>Describe Elastic IP Addresses</b> API provides a list of Elastic IP addresses in your specified region.
 The API response includes details such as the public IP, private IP, attached ENI ID, and more.